 The main expense will be tuition fees.
 Students studying a Bachelor course pay tuition fees on a trimester basis.
 Tuition fees are not payable during industry training trimesters unless part-time study has been arranged and students may be paid during industry training trimesters.
 You must complete all prerequisite subjects before starting your industry training.
-Similarly, postgraduate students pay tuition fees on a semester basis and tuition fees are not payable during the semester that you complete your industry training research project unless part-time study has been arranged.
+Similarly, postgraduate students pay tuition fees by study period and are not payable during your industry training project, unless part-time study has been arranged.

-Use our Fee Calculator to find the 2017 fees which apply to you, click here.
-Or download our fee summary sheets below.
+Use our Fee Calculator to find the fees that apply to you.

 For Australian citizens and permanent humanitarian visa holders, FEE-HELP is available from the Australian government to help support the cost of your tuition.
 For further information visit www.studyassist.gov.au.
 You can also download the FEE HELP booklet and a full list of tuition and residential fees below.